Commonwealth Assoc of School Administrators (CASA)

 - If you have 30 or more personal illness days in your bank, the bi-weekly deduction would be $0.68 at the $0.04 rate. (i.e. $1,693.41÷100×0.04=.68)

-You are eligible for a $25,000 policy at no cost.
+You are eligible for a $45,000 policy at no cost to you beginning in the December 24, 2021 payroll.
 In the event of your death in active service, your beneficiary will receive this payment amount.

 BASIC TERM LIFE INSURANCE

 Basic Term Life Insurance is a plan that pays your designated beneficiary (ies) a fixed payment amount in the event of your death.
 The School District’s plan pays a Death Benefit only.
 There is no cash value associated with the plan.
-You are eligible for a $25,000 policy at no cost.
+You are eligible for a $45,000 policy at no cost to you beginning in the December 24, 2021 payroll.
+All CASA members enrolled in the previous $25,000 term life insurance policy will automatically be converted to the $45,000 term life policy.

 VOLUNTARY TERM LIFE INSURANCE